duguyue100/duguyue100.github.io/rt/my-dnd-spells.md

 	A ray of sickening greenish energy lashes out toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 2d8 poison damage and must make a Constitution saving throw.
 On a failed save, it is also poisoned until the end of your next turn.

 +   __At Higher Levels:__ When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

+### Unseen Servant

++   __Casting Time:__ 1 action
++   __Range:__ 60 feet
++   __Components:__ V, S, M (A piece of string and a bit of wood)
++   __Duration:__ 1 hour
++   __Explanation:__

+This spell creates an Invisible, mindless, shapeless force that performs simple tasks at your Command until the spell ends.
+The servant springs into existence in an unoccupied space on the ground within range.
+It has AC 10, 1 hit point, and a Strength of 2, and it can't Attack.
+If it drops to 0 hit points, the spell ends.

+Once on each of your turns as a Bonus Action, you can mentally Command the servant to move up to 15 feet and interact with an object.
+The servant can perform simple tasks that a human servant could do, such as fetching things, cleaning, Mending, folding clothes, lighting fires, serving food, and pouring wine.
+Once you give the Command, the servant performs the task to the best of its ability until it completes the task, then waits for your next Command.

+### False Life

++   __Casting Time:__ 1 action
++   __Range:__ Self
++   __Components:__ V, S, M (A small amount of alcohol or distilled spirits)
++   __Duration:__ 1 hour
++   __Explanation:__

+Bolstering yourself with a necromantic facsimile of life, you gain 1d4+4 Temporary Hit Points for the Duration.

+At Higher Levels: When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional Temporary Hit Points for each slot level above 1st.

 ## Level 2